AssignmentAccount/Penguins/README.md

 The code is attempted to be written in a way that means it should not require any commenting.
 Naming of files and ensuring single responsibility is used in order to aid this.

-The order of process should be followed carefully.
+The order of process should be followed carefully and please set your working directory to the base of this repository when attempting to replicate the code. penguins/ should be the WD.
 It is as follows.

 1. The raw data was cleaned using dataCleaning.R
 2. The clean data was filtered using filtering.R